 :: HISTORY ::

-Formerly based in New York City, The Noble Rot set out to redefine wine culture and reinvigorate the spirit of experience and learning through informal salon-style gatherings.
+Formerly based in New York City, The Noble Rot set out to redefine wine culture and reinvigorate the wine tasting and educational experience through salon-style pop-ups.

 The first event was held on Terry Girard’s rooftop in Brooklyn in 2009.
-Damian Gutierrez, of Cabrini Wines, supplied the wine and Brian Quinn provided baguettes and a live bluegrass band.
-Jonathan Cristaldi hosted as alias “Jonny Cigar,” who declared himself that very day, “A self-appointed Master Sommelier,” and who became the Noble Rot’s celebrated antagonizer, shouting Cigar wine-isms from his bully pulpit.
+Damian Gutierrez (then of Cabrini Wines) supplied the wine and Brian Quinn provided baguettes and booked a live bluegrass band.
+Jonathan Cristaldi hosted in character as “Jonny Cigar,” who declared himself that very day, “A Self-Appointed Master Sommelier,” and who became the Noble Rot’s celebrated antagonizer, shouting Cigar wine-isms from his bully pulpit.

-It was a joyous beginning to a series of highly successful avant-garde wine events, which remained largely under the radar during the Noble Rot’s tenure hosting such lauded clandestine experiences.
+It was a joyous beginning to a series of highly successful avant-garde wine events, which remained largely under the radar during the club’s tenure producing several lauded and sought-after experiences.
+The press did come, and did it ever.

 In the above photo, Jonathan Cristaldi (with a copy of a French version of The Great Gatsby in his pocket) pours celebratory glasses of wine for the Stag Dining Group, during post-event revelry in San Francisco on Bastille Day in 2011.